 National Housing Trust Fund (NHTF) funds committed to the State of Tennessee, through THDA, will be allocated as provided in the State of Tennessee's Consolidated Plan, as amended.
-The amount of the 2020 (NHTF) allocation is unknown until there is an approved federal budget; however, THDA anticipates receipt of an amount equivalent to the amount received in FY 2019, approximately \$3,377,390.
-Additionally, THDA may make available any returned or leftover funds from the 2019 or earlier funding rounds as determined at the time of award in May 2020.
+The amount of the 2023 NHTF allocation is unknown until earnings are reported by designated Government Sponsored Enterprises (GSE) and a formula allocation is determined by HUD.
+However, THDA anticipates receipt of an amount equivalent to the amount received in FY 2022, approximately \$9.76 Million Dollars.
+Additionally, THDA may make available any returned or leftover funds from the 2022 or earlier funding rounds as determined at the time of award in July 2023.

 - a.
 THDA will award ninety percent (90%) of the allocated amount in NHTF grants to successful applicants though a competitive application process.
-Each award will be a minimum of one hundred thousand dollars (\$100,000) and a maximum of nine hundred thousand dollars (\$900,000). - b.
+Each award will be a minimum of one hundred thousand dollars (\$100,000) and a maximum of one million five hundred thousand dollars (\$1,500,000). - b.
 NHTF funding will be allocated as provided in the State of Tennessee's Consolidated Plan, as amended.
 THDA will use ten percent (10%) of the NHTF allocation for its own administrative expenses.